FAQs

 11. How do I update my Clinical Alert delivery endpoint?

-Contact your Client Success Manager (CSM) or Health Gorilla Support before making any endpoint changes.
+Contact Health Gorilla before making any delivery endpoint changes.
 Health Gorilla will assist with validation to ensure uninterrupted delivery.

 12. Are Clinical Alerts part of TEFCA transactions?

-No. Clinical Alerts are a Health Gorilla value-added service based on monitoring document exchange activity across national networks.
+No. Clinical Alerts are a Health Gorilla solution based on monitoring document exchange activity across national health information networks.
 They do not constitute a formal TEFCA transaction.

 13. Are Clinical Alerts related to Quest or historical data aggregation?